TheLongSentance/chatbot_conversation/README.md

       - Some models override this range (e.g. Ollama 0.0 to 1.0)
       - Lower values: More focused, deterministic responses
       - Higher values: More creative, varied responses
+      - Typical (not all models!) default 1.0
       - Defaults to model-specific values if not specified
     - `max_tokens`: Maximum length of generated responses passed to api
-      - Defaults to 750 if not specified for use by api
+      - Defaults to 700 if not specified for use by api
-      - Value replaced by 2/3 that in prompts to allow for bots not being good at counting their own token output
       - Higher values allow longer responses but may use more API tokens
-      - Supported in prompting with the template variable `{max_tokens}` (see above)
+      - Supported in prompting with the template variable `{max_tokens}` (see core_prompt above)

 Important validation rules: